James000916/MeowBlock/README.md

 ## What MeowBlock can do

+✅ Free - no subscription or payment is needed.
 ✅ Skips the ads on the player in less than 1 second.
 ✅ Removes ad elements on the home page, search page and player page.
 ✅ Stays undetectable by YouTube.